Complaint Feedback Loops and ARF

 - Preserve the distinction between Mailrith, an email delivery service, DNS, and inbox providers when explaining fixes.

-- When a user is running a free tool, pair the tool result with the relevant issue or step section from this guide.
+- When a user is running a Mailrith free tool, pair that specific free-tool result with the relevant issue or step section from this guide.

 ### Complaint Feedback Loops and ARF

 A complaint feedback loop is a reporting program where a mailbox provider tells a sender when a recipient marks a message as spam.
-These reports help the sender stop mailing that person and find risky subscriber sources.
+These reports help the sender stop mailing that person and identify risky subscriber sources.

 2. Check whether your email delivery service automatically handles complaint feedback loops.